 Businesses have to fight a series of different financial attacks.
 Some of the most common types of online fraud are synthetic identity fraud, from replay attacks to advanced biometric fraud.
 To get around the common fraud, businesses set up fraud-fighting procedures, and fraudsters keep on trying new methods of fraud.

 To mitigate/eliminate the threat, businesses need to keep relying on the best fraud prevention tips.
-But are the businesses doing enough to eliminate the fraud?
+But are the businesses doing enough to eliminate fraud?

 According to reports, the global losses from online payment fraud alone were around $32.89 billion in 2020.
 This number tripled since 2011.
 Among other findings, surveys by financial fraud suggested that they are losing up to 7% of their annual profit because of fraud.
 Unfortunately, only a small percentage of these losses are uncovered.
 Normal fraud detection and prevention methods are proving to be ineffective.

 There are large numbers of surveys that aim toward understanding the true cost of fraud to businesses & society, but it’s almost impossible to get a rational idea of how many losses fraud causes.
 Plus, these surveys don’t consider the associated costs of fraud.
 That includes the hours banking staff spend rectifying the issues and reputational damage and personal costs that fraud has on victims.
 One thing that financial institutions are clear about is that fraud remains a huge and financially daunting problem.
 Businesses need to employ the best anti-fraud strategies.

 To reduce the costs of fraud, and to combat new and evolving types of fraud, businesses need to invest time, money, and resources into fraud risk management.
 Having a successful process and strategy in place provides a comprehensive approach to identifying, assessing, mitigating, and monitoring fraud.

-According to the Association of Certified Fraud Examiners (ACFE), the best approach to manage risk is proactive instead of a reaction-based approach.
+According to the Association of Certified Fraud Examiners (ACFE), the best approach to managing risk is proactive instead of a reaction-based approach.
 Organizations that have to tackle financial fraud, need to take a proactive approach to fraud.
 It helps in figuring out how fraudsters are going to attack and measuring the fraud level their businesses have to face.